0xShadowByte/Ticketing-System/README.md

 - Kanban board focuses on continuous work flow without the constraint of sprints and is often used for teams managing ongoing tasks, bug fixes, or support tickets.
 - Scrum board is designed around sprints and includes sprint planning, sprint backlogs, and burndown charts to track progress.
+- Navigating your project inside of Jira
-- Learned how to create Epics, User Stories, and Bugs
+- Learned how to create epics, user stories, bugs, and subtasks in into backlog
+- Assigning epics to issues
+- Use releases to track versions in the project
+- Grooming the backlog, what features must be they have so the product can be used by the users
+- Cleaning up the backlog, is every issue assigned to an epic
--
+- Setting up a sprint

 ### Tools Used